hphelion/documentation/cloudos/prepare.glossary.md

 ## J

 ###Job###
-:     A job is created when the user submits a desired topology to the Cloud OS Eve service API, and requests provisioning based on the topology.
+:     A job is created when the user submits a desired topology to the HP Cloud OS Eve service API, and requests provisioning based on the topology.
 Eve creates the job, for which the
 Eden Service API -frameworkthen publishes status updates.
 Once the provisioning is finished, the job is marked as completed.

 ###Term###